CASE STUDY

 Discovery

-After the first kick off meeting with our client, I did a deep research on ASD’s mission and services.
-I found that there are two types of volunteers: ALZ ALly and ALZ Companion, each has their unique requirements and responsibilities.
-Since this is a 0 to 1 product, we started off with conducting competitive analysis of other products.
+After the first kickoff meeting with our client, I did deep research on ASD's mission and services.
+I found that there are two types of volunteers — ALZ Ally and ALZ Companion — each with unique requirements and responsibilities.
+Since this is a 0-to-1 product, we started by conducting competitive analysis of similar platforms.

 Admin's Pain Points

-Met with ASD's volunteer admins to understand their struggles as admins.
+Met with ASD's volunteer admins to understand their struggles.

 01